Auri-Fex/Halcova/halcova/stories/05_the_woven_story_v3.md

 Not red—that wasn't right.
 The color didn't have a name, didn't have a position on any spectrum human eyes could see.
 It was the color of what came after endings.

 It burned behind her eyes.
-It tasted like iron and smelled like storm.
+It tasted like iron.
 And when she touched it—

 The prediction came through like a wave breaking: